SomaVue

 03

 Parsing, ranging, and interpretation all run client-side in the browser.
-No upload, no chart, no third-party transmission.
-SomaVue is structurally outside HIPAA's transmission scope — by design, not by policy.
+Saved patient libraries (Pro and Clinic) live in your browser's local storage, encrypted at rest with your passphrase.
+No upload, no chart, no third-party transmission — by design, not by policy.

-Zero PHI in transit · zero PHI at rest
+Zero PHI in transit · encrypted at rest in your browser

 The four axes